-In this release, we’ve made it easy to automatically apply custom-fit security settings to each team based on its level of sensitivity—so you can protect your organization’s information without hindering productivity or collaboration.
+In this product update for ShareGate Apricot, we’ve made it easy to automatically apply custom-fit security settings to each team based on its level of sensitivity—so you can protect your organization’s information without hindering productivity or collaboration.

 Users create teams in Microsoft Teams for all sorts of reasons; they’re a great way to collaborate with colleagues and people outside your organization on shared projects, whatever those projects may be.

 So, how can you loosen security requirements for some teams while enforcing stricter rules for others?

 Configuring a team’s security settings in Microsoft 365 according to its level of sensitivity is not an easy feat.
 To apply settings at the team level, you need to either shut down self-service and put a complex provisioning process in place, or you need to have an Azure Active Directory Premium license.

 What if you want to customize each team’s security settings without having to do either?
 That’s the problem we set out to tackle when developing the new features in this release.

 Introducing ‘Group sensitivity’ in ShareGate Apricot

 ShareGate Apricot now enables you to automatically apply custom security settings to your teams and Microsoft 365 groups depending on each one’s level of sensitivity.

 In combination with ‘Group purpose‘—our feature that helps you understand why owners create their teams—you’ll now also be able to assess how much of a security risk that team poses to your business.
 That way, you can apply the appropriate controls from the moment the team is created and ensure the right people have access to the right things.